jelle619/titantoggle/README.md

 ### Material flavour
 This button is in development and is not yet ready to be implemented!
 Feel free to contribute to it in the meantime.

+## License
+This project uses the Open License for Modification (OLM).
+A copy of this license can be found in "LICENSE.md".
+Please note that parts of this project are subject to a different license.
+This has been indicated in the source code itself.